ecmwf/metview-python/docs/api/icon/eccharts.rst

     :param grid: Specifies the resolution of the resulting global ``grid`` in dx/dy format, where dx is the ``grid`` increment in West-East direction, while dy is the ``grid`` increment in South-North direction (both in units of degrees).
 The default value is: 1/1.
-    :type grid: float or list[float]
+    :type grid: float or list[float], default: 1

-    :param fail_on_data_error: When this parameter is set to yes an error in the data retrieval or the post-processing ``step``s will force the icon to fail and a Macro/Python script running the eccharts()`function will fail as well.
-While if it is set to no the icon will not fail and the eccharts command in Macro/Python will return nil/None.
-The default value is yes.
+    :param fail_on_data_error: When this parameter is set to "yes" an error in the data retrieval or the post-processing ``step``s will force the icon to fail and a Macro/Python script running the eccharts()`function will fail as well.
+While if it is set to "no" the icon will not fail and the eccharts command in Macro/Python will return nil/None.
+The default value is "yes".
-    :type fail_on_data_error: str
+    :type fail_on_data_error: {"yes", "no"}, default: "yes"

     :rtype: None